Mauriciotfsc/Clone-Instagram/README.md

-# Segue um clone do login do instagram 🙃
+# Clone do login do instagram 🙃